-4. All memorial services and ceremonies in the Rhode Island Veterans Memorial Cemetery, with the exception of official state ceremonies, shall be conducted in accordance with the following rules:
+4. All memorial services and ceremonies in the Rhode Island Veterans Memorial Cemetery except for official State ceremonies, shall be conducted in accordance with the following Rules:

 a.
 Services and ceremonies are to be memorial in nature and dedicated to honoring all those interred in the cemetery, to all those who have died in the military service of the United States, to all those who have died in the United States while serving during a particular conflict or while serving in a particular military unit or units, or to the memory of the individual or individuals interred or to be interred at the particular gravesite at which the services or ceremony is held.

 b.
 The Rhode Island Veterans Memorial Cemetery is a non-public forum.
 Partisan activities, such as those involving commentary in support of, or in opposition to, or attempts to influence any current policy of the Government of the United States, or any group, association, or enterprise are prohibited.